Skip to content

 The Post-Holiday Financial Hangover

 The average household spends 20–40% more than planned on holidays due to spontaneous spending, airport purchases, activities, and dining out.
-This overspend, often put on credit cards, can take months to clear — with interest adding to the pain.
+This overspend, often put on credit cards, can take months to clear — with interest adding to the balance.

 The Recovery Plan